Crosby Stills Nash and Young

 CSN&Y: Euphoric Acoustic Good Guys Hit The Dylan Trail

-Interview by Barbara Charone, NME, March 1974
+Interview by Barbara Charone, New Musical Express, 16 March 1974

 "WELCOME AMERICAN Dairymen" read the hotel display-board and beneath it, in smaller letters, "Welcome Stephen Stills Group".
-Upstairs overlooking Chicago in just another hotel room, ...
+Upstairs, overlooking Chicago in just another hotel room, ...

-Report and Interview by Barbara Charone, Zoo World, March 1974
+Report and Interview by Barbara Charone, Zoo World, 25 April 1974

-CHICAGO "Welcome American Dairymen" reads the hotel lobby marquee and beneath it in smaller letters, "Welcome Stephen Stills Group."
+CHICAGO – "Welcome American Dairymen" reads the hotel lobby marquee and beneath it in smaller letters, "Welcome Stephen Stills Group."
 Upstairs overlooking the city in ...

 A Stadium Fulla People An' Neil Young's Dog An' No Fist Fights